syncfusion-content/blazor-docs/blazor/kanban/columns.md

 ```

-Output be like the below.

 ![Customizing Column Header in Blazor Kanban](./images/blazor-kanban-header-customization.png)

 ## Toggle columns

 Kanban allows to expand or collapse its columns using `AllowToggle` in `KanbanColumn`.
-When enable the property, it will render the expand or collapse icon to the column header.
+When the property is enabled, it will render the expand or collapse icon to the column header.

 > By default, collapsed column width is set to `50px`.